bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 Configure the SDK config and user configuration.

-:::note
+:::info

 The **featureTag** setting is the tag that you configure when creating a Feature Flag.
+When it is not configured, it will evaluate all the Feature Flags in the environment. **We strongly recommend** using tags to speed up the evaluation process and reduce the cache size in the client.

 :::

-All the settings in the example below are required.

 <Tabs>
 <TabItem value="js" label="JavaScript">